dfblue/dfblue.github.io/_posts/2019-10-30-top-10-deepfakes-october.md

 ## 1. Will Smith if he starred in Django Unchained by Reds Only
 {% include youtube.html id="8GPHUYa-mxE" %}

-What a jaw-dropping fake performance by Will Smith, this fits right in our spooky vibe this month.
-Reds only, this was a great idea and you have executed it brilliantly.

 ## 2. The Joker Impersonator Turns Into The Actual Joker Himself by MagicOfBarca
 {% include youtube.html id="yEvdaaiAU_w" %}